CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents/Install-NetQ-Agents-on-Ubuntu.md

 ### Obtain NetQ Agent Software Package

-To install the NetQ Agent you need to install `netq-agent` on each switch or host.
+To install the NetQ Agent you need to install `netq-agent` on each server.
 This is available from the Cumulus Networks repository.

 To obtain the NetQ Agent package: